delelawson/Customer-Survey-Analysis/README.md

-# Customer Satisfaction Dashboard for Grandview Energy
+# Customer Satisfaction Dashboard for Grandview Energy (Dummy company)

 ## Overview
 This dashboard is designed to help **Grandview Energy** understand customer sentiment and address concerns based on a comprehensive survey with over 30 questions.
 The survey covers key metrics such as **Net Promoter Score (NPS)**, **Customer Satisfaction (CSAT)**, and detailed feedback on various aspects of the company's services.